Community School

 -

-You will receive your 30-hour Class Instruction certificate directly from Costech Industries.
+Upon completion, you will receive your 30-hour Class Instruction certificate directly from Costech Industries.

 PART II - Driving Hours (6 hours)